 CANCELLATIONS AND REFUNDS

 We appreciate that circumstances arise where you may no longer be able to participate in the event.
-Your registration is not transferable to other people.
+You can transfer your entry to another person (cut off dates apply).
 A request for refund of the registration fee must be submitted to the organiser at least one month prior to race day.
 A 10% administration fee applies to all refunds.
 PLEASE cancel your registration or inform the race director if you can no longer compete.
+There are no refunds in the final month prior to the race.